AivlysCxx/Minesweeper-Game/README.md

 ## Pygame Installation Issue Solution
 NOTE: This game requires pygame module.
-Note that python version greater than 3.10 (e.g 3.11) is incompatible with pygame module.
+Note that python version greater than 3.10 (e.g 3.11) is incompatible with pygame module auto-installation within pycharm.
 If you encounter an error message saying installation failure, this might be due to your python version.
 You can try the following steps (This works if you downloaded pycharm through anaconda):

 First, check your interpreter version:
 - Open pycharm --> File --> Settings --> Project: --> Python interpreter